 We use this information to assess whether we wish to offer you a job, and to communicate with you regarding the recruitment process.
 Your data are stored in our HR system.
 Only relevant managers, the HR department and IT administrators have access to your data.

 Applications from candidates who are not offered a job will be erased 6 months, at the latest, after we have turned down your application.

 In certain cases, we may disclose your personal data if required according to a court ruling or applicable legislation.

 The Company protects your personal data and has adopted internal rules on data security, which include instructions and measures to protect your personal data against unauthorized disclosure and unauthorized access.

 The Company has established procedures for granting access rights to those of our employees who process sensitive personal data.
 The actual access is controlled through logging and supervision.

 To prevent data loss, our data are regularly backed up.

-In several cases, the Company uses external suppliers, e.g. IT suppliers, payment solutions etc. with whom we share personal data.
+In several cases, the Company uses external suppliers, e.g. IT suppliers, insurance companies, payment solutions etc. with whom we share personal data.
 We have concluded data processing agreements with these suppliers.
 This way, we ensure a high level of protection of your personal data.